Language: EN

 In this case, when we launch a program it:

-• Does things for a while
+• Will do things for a while

-For example, the lifecycle of an Android application looks like this.
+For example, the life cycle of an Android application looks like this.

 ciclo-vida-android

-The role of the operating system
+The Role of the Operating System

 Entry Point

-If we take an example in C++, we see that it has a main() method as the entry point.
+For example, if we take an example in C++, we see that it has a main() method as the entry point.

 #include <iostream>